 A) Identify whether the edge of the abnormality is well-defined, ill-defined or well-localized.

-- A well-localized entity is visible in a specific area but the borders may not be clearly identified around the entire lesion.
+- A well-localized entity is visible in a specific area but the edges may not be clearly identified around the entire lesion.

 S – Shape